jpukg/Jpa-Hibernate/readme.md

 query.setFlushMode(FlushModeType.AUTO);
 ```
 ### Locking ###
-Entity data is concurrently accessed if the data in a data source is accessed at the same time by multiple applications then need to lock  to ensure that the underlying data’s integrity is preserved.
+if the data in a data source is accessed at the same time(concurrently) by multiple applications then need to lock  to ensure that the underlying data’s integrity is preserved.

 Most persistence providers will delay database writes until the end of the transaction, except when the application explicitly calls for a flush (that is, the application calls the EntityManager.flush() method or executes queries with the flush mode set to AUTO.